osresearch/sparktime/README.md

 Demo 4
 ---
-Tracks the current time.
-Allows you to query it and set an alarm.
-When the time matches, the blue LED will turn on.
+Tracks the current time and reads an analog value from a knob connected to A0.
+The javascript interface also demonstrates using cookies to store the login information so that you don't need to keep putting in your spark.io details.

+Demo 5
+---